Gay bathhouse: Notable patrons

-Bisexual author Gore Vidal (1925–2012) is a documented patron of the Everard Baths.
+Bisexual author Gore Vidal (1925–2012) was a documented patron of the Everard Baths.

 Celebrities and the Continental Baths

 Singer Bette Midler is well known for getting her start at the famous Continental Baths in New York City in the early 1970s, where she earned the nickname Bathhouse Betty.
 It was there, accompanied by pianist Barry Manilow (who, like the bathhouse patrons, sometimes wore only a white towel), that she created her stage persona "the Divine Miss M".
 On getting her start in bathhouses, Midler has remarked:

 Despite the way things turned out [with the AIDS crisis], I'm still proud of those days [when I got my start singing at the gay bathhouses].
 I feel like I was at the forefront of the gay liberation movement, and I hope I did my part to help it move forward.
 So, I kind of wear the label of 'Bathhouse Betty' with pride.